itsnayabsd/website/_drafts/openwrt-000-intro.md

 `make dirclean` will delete the contents of `/bin`, `/build_dir`, `/staging_dir`, `/toolchain`, `/tmp/` and `/logs`.

 `make distclean` will reset to the state when you freshly cloned the repo.

+Creating `files` folder in the repo root directory.
+Add some files to this directory.
+Compile using `make -n4`.
+The final image when we flash into RPI, will have the same files into root diretory.
+Ex: <repo>/files/etc/config/my_config => /etc/config/my_config in the image.